Hernanm0g/meteor-vuetify-loader/README.md

   import Vue from 'vue'

   /*--------  The magic goes here  --------*/

   import Vuetify from 'vuetify/lib/framework'
+  // IMPORTANT!!
+These lighter import will break HMR.
+  // If you need HMR while developing, use the standard:
+  // import Vuetify from 'vuetify/lib'

   // Import colors if you want to use colors presets import 'vuetify/lib/util/colors'

   // Import directives if you want to use them import 'vuetify/lib/directives'

   Vue.use(Vuetify)